 Consent is not required for a student’s information to be collected for the purposes of the NCCD.
 This is because the collection is required and authorised by law (the Australian Education Act 2013 and Australian Education Regulation 2013).

 Schools must notify students and parents/guardians/carers about the data collection under the NCCD.
 This notification ensures that those participating in the NCCD are made fully aware of the data collection.
-To assist schools with this communication, the 2019 Information Notice is available on the Australian Government Department of Education website.
-Fact sheets and other resources for parents, guardians and carers are available on the NCCD Portal.
+To assist schools with this communication, the 2020 Information Notice is available on the Australian Government Department of Education website.

 In particular, the notice provides information on its purpose, legislative basis, to whom NCCD data will be disclosed, and assurance activities that may be conducted by the department in relation to the NCCD data.
 This notification is consistent with Australian Privacy Principle 5 —notification of the collection of personal information of the Privacy Act 1988.